julienbrandoit/Spike2Pop---Bridging-Experimental-Neuroscience-and-Computational-Modeling/README.md

 - **Compatibility**: Conductance values can be used in various simulators or through the codes developed for this thesis.
 - **Hardware Utilization**: Automatically detects and utilizes available hardware resources, including multiple CPUs and GPUs.
 - **Model Support**: Currently supports Stomatogastric Ganglion (STG) neuron and Dopaminergic (DA) neuron models, with potential for expansion to other neuron models.
+- **Simulation and Visualization**: Simulate the generated populations and visualize the results directly within the application.

 ### How It Works

 1. **Input**: Provide a CSV file with spike time sequences recorded in the laboratory, each associated with an ID.
 The format for the spike time sequences should be `"[3045.0, ..., 4444.0]"` (a string with double quotes, square brackets, and comma-separated values).
+You can take a look at the [example CSV file](sources/stg_set.csv) in the source folder.
 2. **Processing**: With a few clicks on the graphical interface, generate populations of the desired size.
+3. **Simulation**: Simulate the generated populations and visualize the results.
-3. **Output**: Obtain and save a CSV file containing all the generated populations associated with the original ID.
+4. **Output**: Obtain and save a CSV file containing all the generated populations associated with the original ID.

 ### Getting Started